Neutrino Backgrounds in Future Liquid Noble Element Dark Matter Direct Detection Experiments: Dark Matter Detection and the Neutrino Floor

 The estimated result for the dark matter discovery reach of combining data from independent xenon and argon experiments is presented in Fig.~\ref{fig:comb} as a function of dark matter mass~(left) and total xenon exposure $MT$~(right).
 The solid lines show the combined sensitivity, while the dashed lines show the result for xenon alone.
 In both panels, the total argon detector exposure is taken to be ten times the xenon exposure, $MT_{\text{Ar}}= 10\,MT$.
 This is in line with the expected relative sizes of future detectors.
 All other detector parameters such as ROI and electron recoil rejection are set to the reference values used previously.

-4mm The enhancement of the dark matter discovery reach from combining argon and xenon data is striking at very large exposures.
+The enhancement of the dark matter discovery reach from combining argon and xenon data is striking at very large exposures.
 This combined sensitivity is much greater than either experiment individually.
 With only a single detector material, to a significant extent, it is possible to make up for the lack of dark matter in the background-only hypothesis by adjusting the neutrino flux parameters.
 When argon and xenon data are combined, this compensation effect is much less effective due to the different recoil energy spectra in these two materials owing to argon being much lighter than xenon.
 For exposures in line with proposed next-generation experiments, the increase in sensitivity from combining argon and xenon data is more modest.
 The increased combined sensitivity is also likely to be moderated by other background sources and uncertainties related to the individual detectors.
 Even so, the power of combining data from lighter and heavier detector materials offers a potential brute force approach to testing dark matter beyond the (not so rigid) neutrino floor.